based on your own story.

 Not only for the thrill of seeing your words in print—but for what sharing your story and having your voice heard would mean to you.

 In 2014, I had a big-shot literary agent who had brokered seven-figure deals.
-And I approached them, over and over again, with an idea for a book that I knew I wanted to write—an essay collection about the schizophrenias.
+And I approached her, over and over again, with an idea for a book that I knew I wanted to write—an essay collection about the schizophrenias.

 Inexperienced and unprepared, I didn't know what to do next.
 (This book ended up becoming the award-winning, New York Times-bestselling book, The Collected Schizophrenias.)

-I've created the writing school that I needed at the time—a place for community and curriculum that provides resources to marginalized writers.
+I've created the writing school that I needed at the time—a place for both community and curriculum that provides resources to marginalized writers.

 Because I realized that back then, when my later-to-be New York Times-bestselling book was my pet project... what I needed was support.

-Support in writing and developing the book.
 Support in learning about navigating the industry.
 And support from other writers—writers like me—who could cheer me on.

 I've been there.